 For more information, view our webpage on disposing of electronic devices.

-Yard Waste will be picked up the 3rd full week of each month, from April through November, one (1) day per residence each month as determined by Waste Management.
+Yard Waste will be picked up the 3rd full week of each month, from April through November, on the same day as your trash and recycling by Waste Management.
 Items included are: brush, garden residue (no dirt attached) in paper biodegradable bags, leaves in paper biodegradable bags, tree limbs, shrubbery, tree trimmings cut in 4 feet length, no larger than 3 inches diameter, no greater than 40 pounds and securely tied and bundled; and twigs.
-Yard waste pickup may be a different day than your garbage.
-If you do not know your day of collection for yard waste, please call Waste Management for your calendar at 1-800-458-4090 or the Township office at 412-486-0400 ext.
-303.
+Should you have any questions, please contact Waste Management at 1-800-866-4460 or the Township office at 412-486-0400 ext.
+1303.